hungngocphat01/AssKaraokeTagCloner/README.md

 * Each line of **src** and **dest** MUST has the same number of syllables.

     If your input data violates one of the above, the program will halt and you will be prompted to correct your mistakes.
 * Styling tags in **input_src.txt** at the beginning of each line must be removed.
-The program provide you with an option to do this.
+The program provides you with an option to do this.

     For example, **{\fade(100,100)\blur5}** should be removed.
     ```